 - keep personal information to the minimum necessary and delete it when it is no longer needed

 Specifically, this means:

-- client notes are kept in a handwritten form and are held in a locked filing cabinet
+- client notes are kept ina handwritten form or on a computer locked with a password and written contracts are held in a locked filing cabinet

 - a coding system enables the therapist to know whose notes are whose but a stranger seeing the notes would not be able to identify whom they referred to

 - little is written about the client, but instead, a record is kept of the interventions and progress

 - emails are kept on a password-protected computer or mobile phone for as long as the client/therapist relationship is active and permanently deleted thereafter

 - any therapy conducted by email will be by way of a password protected word document, not within the email body itself

 - clients are encouraged to use text or email to discuss appointment times, not for communication of therapeutic material